TS-Group5/Resume-Summarization/docs/architecture.md

 ## System Architecture

-The Resume Summary Generator is built with a microservices architecture pattern, consisting of two main services:
+The Resume Summary Generator is built with a containerized microservices architecture, deployed on Kubernetes:

 1. **FastAPI Backend Service**
    - Handles resume processing and summary generation
    - Provides RESTful API endpoints
    - Manages model inference and parsing
+   - Integrated with ClearML for experiment tracking

 2. **Streamlit Frontend Service**
    - Provides user interface for file upload